META-CMP/data/README.md

 - The raw results and procedural details of our EconLit search can be accessed [here](data/study_search/database_search/raw/EconLit_search).
 - The raw results and procedural details of our Google Scholar search can be accessed [here](data/study_search/database_search/raw/Google_Scholar_search).

 This yielded 7455 bibliographic entries from our EconLit search and 10810 bibliographic entries from our Google scholar search.
-The merged file can be accessed [here]().
-After de-duplication, checks for the availability of abstracts and the inclusion of additional studies from related existing meta-studies[^2], our consolidated dataset of primary studies with available abstracts totaled at 10714 entries.
+After de-duplication, checks for the availability of abstracts and the inclusion of additional studies from related existing meta-studies (see [here](data/study_search/database_search/processed
+/preparation_for_abstract_screening) for detailed documentation of these steps and related files), our consolidated dataset of primary studies with available abstracts totaled at 10714 entries.

-[^2]: See [here](https://github.com/META-CMP/data/tree/main/data/study%20search/database%20search/processed/preparation%20for%20abstract%20screening#3) for details on the additions from existing meta-studies.
-...
+- [x] outline steps to get to our dataset
+- [x] refer to folder and files
+- [x] refer to more detailed documentation therin
+- [ ] check if renaming of the folders without spaces is possible without causing any problems (should be a single commit).
+- [ ] check if something important in quarto docs

+### Abstract screening

+Our dataset of 10714 studies then entered into the artificial intelligence-supported abstract screening to excluded clearly ineligible studies according our eligibility criteria as defined in [Sec.
+3.5 of our pre-registration](https://osf.io/4jxk3).
+The title and abstract screening was conducted independently by two researchers using [ASReview](https://asreview.nl/).
+[Sec.
+3.6.1 of our pre-registration](https://osf.io/4jxk3) presents the details of the abstract screening process.
+[Sec.
+3.7.1 of our pre-registration](https://osf.io/4jxk3) defines the stopping rules for the abstract screening phase.
+See [here](data/study search/database search/processed/abstract_screening) for documentation and related files of the abstract screening.

+- [ ] Store final ASReview files
+- [ ] Refer to AS rules and criteria in pre-reg
 - [ ] outline steps to get to our dataset
 - [ ] refer to folder and files
 - [ ] refer to more detailed documentation therin
 - [ ] check if renaming of the folders without spaces is possible without causing any problems (should be a single commit).
 - [ ] check if something important in quarto docs

-### Abstract screening

-...

 ### Full text screening